Jesseppi/jesseppi.github.io/md_content/jesseResume.md

 Feb 2009 - Aug 2009**

 ```
-On graduating from Queensland University of Technology, I actively pursued a career as an
+On graduating from Queensland University of Technology, I pursued a career as an
-accounting graduate with the global accounting group Grant Thornton.
-In my role as a
+accountant, becoming a graduate accountant with the global accounting group Grant Thornton.
-graduate accountant, I worked within the Audit and Insolvency departments.
+In my role as a graduate accountant, I worked within the Audit and Insolvency departments.

 Working within both these departments enabled me to interact directly with clients on a
 daily basis, gain a thorough understanding of business procedures and refine my skills in